 Most master's programmes at the Faculty of Social and Behavioural Sciences include a compulsory internship in the curriculum, but not in all cases and not in the bachelor's programme.
 In the bachelor's programme, there is often the possibility to schedule an internship in your free electives.

-Students often do an extra-curricular internship (in bachelor or master), for which you do not receive credits, but in which you gain a lot of relevant experience, which offers an extra challenge and which you can easily mention on your CV.
+Students often do an extra-curricular internship (in bachelor's or master's), for which you do not receive credits, but in which you gain a lot of relevant experience, which offers an extra challenge and which you can easily mention on your CV.

 Ten reasons to do an (extra) internship: